All Episodes

 But you know what this gets to?

-I have been talking in the past month or so about trying to explain how it is that people can live through robust thriving, growing abundant economic times for let's say six of the eight years of Reagan.
+I have been talking in the past month or so about trying to explain how it is that people can live through robust, thriving, growing, abundant economic times for, let's say, six of the eight years of Reagan.

-Those six years of Reagan reducing the deficit, reducing unemployment, growing the economy at record levels at the economic growth was so robust, it continued into the 90s.
+But overall, on balance, those six years of Reagan reducing the deficit, reducing unemployment, growing the economy at record levels.

 Bill Clinton's tax increases were not even enough to kill it off.